Explore fashion as a complex cultural phenomenon

 The course introduces students to the theories and methods of art history and visual culture.
 It addresses both traditional and innovative models from art history and how to apply methodologies from other disciplines to the study of the visual world.
 Students will conduct original research projects using a variety of critical approaches to put their theoretical knowledge in practice.

-BUS 256 Marketing Research Methods
+BUS 256 Market Research Methods

-This course introduces students to the most common qualitative and quantitative techniques for conducting marketing research with an emphasis on their application.
-The definition of marketing research problems, the set-up of research plans, and the subsequent data collection and analysis are illustrated and applied by means of real world projects.
+This course introduces students to the most common qualitative and quantitative techniques for conducting market research with an emphasis on their application.
+The definition of market research problems, the set-up of research plans, and the subsequent data collection and analysis are illustrated and applied by means of real world projects.
 Students are required to implement, in groups, the skills covered in class, and to prepare a final research report to discuss and present in class.

 COM 203 Communication Research Methods